DmiPy/Data-Visualization/README.md

 So here we can clearly see that a ***_linear regression is not suitable or cannot simply determine or predict the relationship between GDP and life expectancy._***

 ![linmodel](https://github.com/DmiPy/Data-Visualization/assets/128055633/48306539-f621-4685-812e-101144331ac3)

+## Conclusion.

+Although certain conclusions have been made about the fact that **_there is no correlation between life expectancy and GDP_**, _we *cannot* say that this is *100%* true_.
+After all, the information in my table is rather limited, because it contains only 6 countries from different continents with a time period of 15 years.
+That's not enough to draw confident conclusions.
+Moreover, linear regression is not appropriate for this case.
+A more sophisticated machine learning method is needed here, which I do not yet possess.

 ## How to install the project ?